-NAV growth at 3.54 per cent despite global outbreak of Covid-19 Against the volatile backdrop of the Covid-19 pandemic, the net asset value (NAV) of Castle Private Equity closed at USD 15.50 per share on 31 December 2020, representing an NAV total return of +3.54 per cent for the twelve months of 2020.
-The positive NAV performance in 2020 was mainly attributable to movements in the valuation multiples of comparable companies coupled with realisations above their carrying value.
-In addition, currency movements due to an increase in the value of the Euro versus the Dollar during the course of the year resulting in an unrealised currency gain.
+NAV growth at 15.32 per cent despite economic uncertainty Private equity has proven to be both stable and even resilient, despite economic uncertainty, as illustrated during the 2008 global financial crisis and the COVID-19 pandemic.
+During both events, PE-backed companies provided greater growth opportunities than many public company competitors, delivering the returns asset managers sought.
+This was also the case for Castle Private Equity.
+The company's net asset value (NAV) closed at USD 14.73 per share on 31 December 2021, representing an NAV total return of +15.32 per cent for the twelve months of 2021.
+The positive NAV performance in 2021 was mainly attributable to movements in the valuation multiples of comparable companies coupled with realisations above their carrying value.
+Currency movements due to a decrease in the value of the Euro versus the Dollar during the course of the year resulted in an unrealised currency loss of USD 2.2 million.